phoenixreisen/nassi/README.md

 IF happy? { simle! } ELSE { cry! }
 ```

-By default all metadata key/value pairs are displayed in the order they appear as a table above the diagram.
-If you don't like that, you can define where, which and if metadata should be displayed at all, with the  options `--metadata-pos`, ` -k, --metadata-key KEY` and `--[no-]show-metadata`.
+By default all metadata key/value pairs are displayed in the order they appear as a table above the diagram - but you can customize _where_, _which_ and _if_ metadata should be displayed at all, with the  options `--metadata-pos`, ` -k, --metadata-key KEY` and `--[no-]show-metadata`.
 Let's assume we just want to show "Date" and "Author" (in that order):

 ```
 java -jar bin/nassi.jar -o ex5.html -k Date -k Author examples/ex5.nassi